Corporate governance | From the president to investors

 - ＜Accounting auditor＞

-The Board of Directors comprises twelve directors, (including four outside directors) and four corporate auditors (including three outside auditors).
-Furthermore, of the six outside directors/auditors, four are independent directors/auditors.
+The Board of Directors comprises ten directors, (including two outside directors) and four corporate auditors (including three outside auditors).
+Furthermore, of the five outside directors/auditors, four are independent directors/auditors.
 This system strengthens corporate governance while protecting ordinary shareholder interests.

 - ＜Compliance Committee＞